 Belarus and Russia have set up a joint regional military force which operates effectively.
 The two countries coordinate their air defence systems, perform joint military exercises, consider a number of questions regarding operative and combat training.

 Law enforcement activities are being constantly improved.
 We continue to build a unified crime database in the sphere of fight against crime.
-On the territories of our states we take coordinated measures to prevent, reveal and suppress crimes, terrorist acts and human trafficking.
+On the territories of both states we take coordinated measures to prevent, reveal and suppress crimes, terrorist acts and human trafficking.
 On our western border we keep on performing joint actions against drug trafficking and illegal migration.

 Our major priority is to make sure that citizens of Belarus and Russia have equal rights.
 Both countries work to launch a single system of social guarantees and gradually unify national legislations on labour issues.